Rony Seikaly: Lebanon

-Seikaly asked FIBA to grant him permission to represent the Lebanese national team.
+Seikaly later asked FIBA to grant him permission to represent the Lebanese national team.
 FIBA granted the request, and Seikaly was thus able to represent Lebanon.
 With Lebanon, he played at the 1999 West Asian Championship, which was held in Beirut.
 Seikaly helped the Lebanese win the tournament's silver medal.
 He averaged 30 points and 20 rebounds in those games.

 Musical career

 Seikaly, an avid lover of music, started DJing at the age of 14 whilst living in Greece.
 After retiring from basketball, he developed his passion into a musical career as a professional DJ and music producer.
 "Sports will always be my love, but music will always be my passion," he said.

-Seikaly has been producing and working in the genres of house, deep house, tech house and techno, and has played in many of the clubbing meccas across the globe.
+Seikaly has been producing and working in the genres of house, deep house, tech house and techno, and has played in many of the major clubs across the globe including Miami’s Club Space, Montreal’s Stereo, and Beirut’s Grand Factory.
+He is a resident with the globally renowned party series Circoloco at DC10 Ibiza.

-He has released many solo EPs including a lot of his early work "House Calls" in 2010, "East West" EP in 2012 and "East West" EP volume 2 in 2014.
-He then followed them up with "Holdin On" and "Signs" EP in 2015 and "The Sword" EP in 2016.
-In 2012, Rony produced a full mix album titled "Nervous Nitelife Presents Rony Seikaly" and he has also released on esteemed imprints such as Stride, Moon Harbor, Radiant, Saved, Suara, Yoshitoshi, Nervous, Stereo, Subliminal and many more.
-Since 2019, he has started his own record label "STRIDE" that has involved mostly his own work, with standout producers around the world joining him for remixes, including Bedouin, Luciano, Gorge, Audiofly, Hector Couto, Davi, Nick Curly, Black Circle and others.
-The label has been a resounding success with many chart hitting successes, including 5 tracks in the top 10, and currently finds itself in the Top 3 Deep House record labels...
-This is almost unheard of in just over a year of a label and shows Rony's keen ear for music.
+He has released many solo EPs, singles, and albums - including “Moonwalk” in 2022.
+He has had more than 50 records in the Beatport Top 100 charts.

-He has also ran his own radio show on Sirius XM satellite radio called SugarFreeRadio which aired four days per week and was a resounding success since 2012.
+He also ran his own radio show on Sirius XM satellite radio called SugarFreeRadio which aired four days per week and was a resounding success since 2012.